rfmineguy/malloc-impl/README.md

 4. Check the next region to see if its free
 5. If it is, then merge the two regions
 ```

+## Free Time Complexity
+The time complexity of `free` is O(1)<br>
+Due to having metadata telling us the size of the allocated regions we can simply use pointer arithmetic to navigate the heap relative to the pointer being freed.<br>